 The digital citizenship project began in 2013.
 The project is a collaborative project developed by the education technology instructors at the University of Michigan School of Education and the Scarlett Middle School English Language Arts instructors.
 The project is an IB (International Baccalaureate inquiry unit).
 The curriculum for the project is drawn from CommonSenseMedia, the International Baccalaureate Learner Profiles, Common Core State ELA Standards (via CommonSenseMedia alignment), ISTE Student NETS Standards, and the Ann Arbor Public Schools ELA learning outcomes.
-The students all spent 3 school days participating in the project.
-They watch the film Bully and had a guided discussion, developed by the ELA teachers about what it means to be empathetic in person.
-In addition, the students work in purposeful teams (facilitated by the University of Michigan teaching interns) to develop digital posting guidelines around being safe, responsible and empathetic online.
-Their conversations continue in their ELA classes where they focus on digital citizenship as their word generation units.
+The students spend 2 to 3 school days participating in the project.
+The students work in purposeful teams (facilitated by the University of Michigan teaching interns) to develop digital posting guidelines around being safe, responsible and empathetic online.
+Their conversations continue in their ELA classes where they focus on digital citizenship as part of their word generation units.

 Why does the project matter?